A mini travel guide of Skiathos island!

 #Enjoying water sports!

-Generally, Skiathos has calm seas, especially compared to other places in Greece.
+Skiathos generally has calm seas, especially compared to other places in Greece.
 Many of its beaches are perfect for water sports, even for beginners.
-The ideal beach is Koukounaria, with ski and surfing schools with experienced instructors.
+The ideal beach is Koukounaria, which has water ski and surfing schools with experienced instructors.

 #Visit the Museum of Greek Writer Alexandros Papadiamantis.

 In Skiathos town, there is the museum of the famous writer Alexandros Papadiamantis.
-This is his last home and where he wrote many short stories, but he, unfortunately, did not see any of them get printed.
+This is his last home, where he wrote many short stories, but he, unfortunately, did not see any of them printed.

 The museum is close to the east port, where you will see the sign in an alley.
 Inside, you will find personal items of Alexandros Papadiamantis, such as his pen, inkwell, etc.